siobhanpmahoney/context-api-sandbox/README.md

 ### Continuous Integration

 By default `npm test` runs the watcher with interactive CLI.
-However, you can force it to run tests once and finish the process by setting an environment variable called `CI`.
+However, you can force it to run tests once and finish the process by fontSetting an environment variable called `CI`.

 When creating a build of your application with `npm run build` linter warnings are not checked by default.
-Like `npm test`, you can force the build to perform a linter warning check by setting the environment variable `CI`.
+Like `npm test`, you can force the build to perform a linter warning check by fontSetting the environment variable `CI`.
 If any warnings are encountered then the build fails.

 Popular CI servers already set the environment variable `CI` by default but you can do this yourself too:

 ### On CI servers
 #### Travis CI

 1. Following the [Travis Getting started](https://docs.travis-ci.com/user/getting-started/) guide for syncing your GitHub repository with Travis.
-You may need to initialize some settings manually in your [profile](https://travis-ci.org/profile) page.
+You may need to initialize some fontSettings manually in your [profile](https://travis-ci.org/profile) page.
 1. Add a `.travis.yml` file to your git repository.
 ```
 language: node_js